styleguidist/react-styleguidist/docs/Configuration.md

 #### `styles`

-Type: `object`, optional
+Type: `Object` or `String` , optional

-Customize styles of any Styleguidist’s component.
+Customize styles of any Styleguidist’s component or file path to a file exporting said styles.

+The path is relative to the cwd or absolute.

 See example in the [cookbook](Cookbook.md#how-to-change-styles-of-a-style-guide).